SiegfredLorelle/sari-sari-news/README.md

-# News Insight
+# SariSari News
-> Extracting Answers from News with AI
+> Extracting Latest Philippine News with AI

 ## Prerequisites
 - Ensure you have Python 3.10 installed.